Enterprise Trust Center Export

 The product bet

 SecurityRecipes is positioned as The Secure Context Layer for Agentic AI.
 The open site already has recipes, policy packs, runtime evaluators, an MCP server, attestation seeds, evals, identity contracts, handoff controls, and a control-plane blueprint.
-The missing buyer surface was the packaging: a single artifact a platform team, CISO staff, GRC reviewer, procurement team, VC, or acquirer can inspect first.
+The missing reviewer surface was the packaging: a single artifact a platform team, CISO staff, GRC reviewer, procurement team, security reviewer can inspect first.

 The Enterprise Trust Center Export packages the generated evidence into a diligence-ready contract:

-• which open artifacts support the paid enterprise control plane.
+- which open artifacts support the hosted-ready control plane.

 This makes AI easier because reviewers do not need to read the whole site to understand the security model.
 They can ask the MCP server for one export, then drill into the exact pack, section, or diligence question that matters.